Disney+: Launch as Disney+ Hotstar

 In February 2020, Iger announced that it planned to launch Disney+ in India on March 29, 2020, by means of its existing service Hotstar, rebranding its paid tiers as a co-branded service.
 Hotstar was acquired by Disney during the Fox purchase, and has been the dominant streaming service in the country.
 However, it was postponed due to the Indian Premier League being rescheduled due to the COVID-19 pandemic.
 It was then launched on April 3, 2020.
 A few months later, Disney+ launched in Indonesia through Hotstar on September 5, 2020.

 On February 25, 2021, it was reported that Disney+ was launched in Malaysia and Thailand through Hotstar within 2021.
 It was later confirmed that the launch would take place in Malaysia on June 1, 2021, and Thailand on June 30, 2021.
 Later on, there was a report stating the service was expected to launch in Vietnam in 2022, although no updates have been made since then regarding a launch of Disney+ in the region.

 The Disney+ service officially launched in the 17 MENA markets, including Israel, in June 2022.
 Although not branded as Hotstar, a variant of the Disney+ Hotstar app for non-PC devices was made available for these markets.
 It has the same user interface and login system as Hotstar but does not support the Disney ID SSO like the international version of the Disney+ app does.
 In fact, users in the MENA markets are met with an error message upon booting the international version of the Disney+ app, and MENA subscribers cannot access their accounts outside the region, and vice versa.
 This variant is also available for South Africa and the Philippines.

 On October 8, 2025, Disney+ Hotstar was rebranded as Disney+ in Indonesia, Malaysia, and Thailand.
 Disney made this global change to streamline its services and make the viewer experience more consistent; as part of this, the Star brand was replaced by Hulu.
 As part of this transition, the original Disney+ Hotstar app was discontinued, and the variant Disney+ app used in the MENA region, South Africa, and the Philippines is now available for these markets.

+In July 2026, the international version of the Disney+ app expanded its language support to 58 audio languages and over 30 user interface languages, while offering subtitles in up to 42 languages.
+The update introduced localized support for languages including Arabic, Indonesian, Hindi, and Thai, as well as a native right-to-left (RTL) interface for scripts such as Arabic and Hebrew.
+Beginning in September 2026, Disney will phase out the Hotstar-derived variant of the Disney+ app in the remaining countries where it is still used, replacing it with the international version of the Disney+ app.
+The transition was started in Egypt on September 2, followed by Indonesia on September 3, South Africa and Israel on September 9, Thailand on September 16, the rest of the MENA markets on October 6, and Malaysia and the Philippines on October 7.